usable-tools/usable-tools/content/AXISevent2020.md

 **Discovering AXIS Attendees** *(Tuesday, August 4)*

 This session will allow participants to explore their own personal/professional journey, learn about other participants, and establish group dynamics for the remainder of the event.
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 **Mapping Organizational Security Challenges and Tools** *(Thursday, August 6)*

 During this session, participants will map common security challenges that at-risk organizations face (such as shared passwords or collaborative documents) allowing us to identify regional and global trends.
-We will also map common tools that are being used by at-risk users and organizations.Session will be offered twice, at the times listed below.
+We will also map common tools that are being used by at-risk users and organizations.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 ## On Your Own